 - Kidney failure

 - Heart attack

-These Prilosec lawsuit began to heat up after a February 2016 Journal of the American Medical Association (JAMA) article that looked at kidney diseases at PPIs.
-They study found a higher risk of chronic kidney disease in patients using proton pump inhibitors like Prilosec.
-They study also suggested that long term users of PPIs were at the greatest risk of chronic kidney disease.
+This Prilosec lawsuit began to heat up after a February 2016 Journal of the American Medical Association (JAMA) article that looked at kidney diseases at PPIs.
+The study found a higher risk of chronic kidney disease in patients using proton pump inhibitors like Prilosec.
+The study also suggested that long-term users of PPIs were at the greatest risk of chronic kidney disease.
 What is really tragic about this is that Johns Hopkins did a study that Approximately 15 million Americans use proton pump inhibitors.
 However, as many as 25% of long-term users could stop taking the medication without suffering increased heartburn or acid reflux, according to researchers at Johns Hopkins University.

 Kidney disease is brutal.
 Patients can die from faltering kidneys.
 Sometimes, best case scenario, the patient is treated with dialysis.
 This is time-consuming, exhausting to the patient, and costly.
 Many kidney disease patients will need surgery to repair the kidney or a kidney transplant.
 These are painful and risky outcomes.